dyllandry/node-reddit-api/README.md

 ## Install
 1. Use terminal to navigate to the directory this README is in.
-1. Execute `sudo npm install` to install necessary packages.
+1. Execute `npm install` to install necessary packages.

 ## Usage
 1. Use terminal to navigate to the directory this README is in.
-1. Execute `node app.js`
+1. Execute `npm start`

 ## Contribute
 Contributions to the readability and simplicity of my code are welcomed.
 Just submit a pull request!